pawelkruzynski/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_12_build_custom_image/guide.en-gb.md

 # Install a few requirements, such as vim and git
 RUN apt-get update && apt-get install -y vim git

 # Add your files to your Docker image.
-NB: best practice is to put data outside, such as S3 storage
+NB: best practice is to put data outside, using Object Storage
 ADD example.py /workspace/
 ADD dataset.csv /workspace/